Opentrons/opentrons/CONTRIBUTING.md

 ## Commit Guidelines

+### Before you commit

+Before you're ready to make a commit, you should do you best to make sure that:

+- All tests are passing
+  - `make test`
+  - See [Testing](#Testing) section for more details
+- All code quality checks are passing
+  - `make format lint`
+  - See [Code quality](#Code-quality) section for more details
+  - Especially consider [setting up your code editor](#Editor-setup) to run formatting and quality checks automatically as you code

+### Making your commit

 Good commit messages are essential to keeping an organized and readable Git history.
 A readable Git history makes our lives easier when doing necessary work like writing changelogs or tracking down regressions.
 Please read [How to Write a Git Commit Message][commit-message-how-to] by Chris Beams and then come back here.
 These selected guidelines (copied and pasted from that article) are a very good starting point to think about when writing your commit message:

 1. Separate subject from body with a blank line